tonym97/homebridge-roku-client/README.md

 # homebridge-roku-client

 Control your Roku media player from your iOS devices using apple's HomeKit.
 See [homebridge](https://github.com/nfarina/homebridge) for more information controlling 3rd party devices through HomeKit.
 Please note that most of this work is based on good work from the original [homebridge-roku](https://github.com/bschlenk/homebridge-roku).

+## Basic Features
+The homebridge-roku-client plugin features:
-This plugin supports multiple Roku's on the same network and provides the option to filter channels and enable/disable navigation buttons.
+* Support for multiple Roku's on the same network
+* the option to filter channels
+* the ability to enable/disable navigation buttons.

 ## Installation